• Skip to primary navigation

 • ×

-Published: Aug 10, 2020 · Modified: Aug 4, 2022 by Priya Maha
+Published: Aug 10, 2020 · Modified: Feb 23, 2024 by Priya Maha

 Poster on how to color gum paste flowers.
-In the background are white and purple gum paste roses
+In the background are white and purple gum paste roses.

 So I figured out a way to cater to this kind of cake orders.
 I make the sugar flowers in advance.
 So when a rush order comes along, I have ready-made flowers to be used.
 It's not practical to have these ready-made flowers in every imaginable color.
 So what I do is make all the flowers in white.
 When an order comes along which requires a specific colored flower, I simply color gum paste flowers by painting and dusting them.